sstevens2/sstevens_pubscrip/README.md

 	below your minlen cutoff.

 #### maskrRNAgbk.py
 	This script takes a genbank file and replaces any nucleotides annotated as rRNA with N's.
 Written for python3.
+Outputs a fasta file.